sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 ## Usage

-After you installed and enabled the plugin, you should see a Bitcoin icon in the sidebar.
+After you successfully [installed and enabled](#installation) the plugin, you should see a Bitcoin icon in the sidebar.

 - The icon opens a window which lets you add a stamp for any historical point in time or the current time.
 Make sure you are in the editor mode to be able to insert the stamp.
   - Enter the date and time you wish the closest block height or Moscow time for.